Picovoice/picovoice/sdk/flutter/README.md

 **NOTE:** When archiving for release on iOS, you may have to change the build settings of your project in order to prevent stripping of the Picovoice library.
 To do this open the Runner project in XCode and change build setting Deployment -> Strip Style to 'Non-Global Symbols'.

+## AccessKey

+All bindings require a valid Picovoice `AccessKey` at initialization. `AccessKey`s act as your credentials when using Picovoice SDKs.
+You can create your `AccessKey` for free.
+Make sure to keep your `AccessKey` secret.

+To obtain your `AccessKey`:
+1. Login or Signup for a free account on the [Picovoice Console](https://picovoice.ai/console/).
+2. Once logged in, go to the [`AccessKey` tab](https://console.picovoice.ai/access_key) to create one or use an existing `AccessKey`.

 ## Permissions

 To enable recording with the hardware's microphone, you must first ensure that you have enabled the proper permission on both iOS and Android.